anderscarling/NasmHelloWorld/README.md

-# Hello World in NASM assembly for OS X (32 & 64 bit)
+# Hello World in NASM assembly for macOS (for 64 bit intel)

 I won't promise this is done "the right way" (tm), I've never really used assembly but wanted to play around with it some.

-Everything seems to work under OS X Lion.
+It seems to work under macOS Big Sur.

-To assemble the 64 bit version you'll need to build your own nasm (use homebrew).

 ## Thanks
 These, among other sources, where helpful: